 When you are ready to use one of you newly created templates, click that document icon and then click on the title of your template and it will be inserted into your email.

-Creating Office 365 email signatures for team members
+Creating Microsoft 365 email signatures for team members

 When discussing email signatures, I get asked quite often if signatures are the same as the disclaimers you see at the bottom of some emails.
 Yes, in that both are appended to the end of your email message.
 No, because they are set up and applied differently and disclaimers can display based on internal or external communications.